Auth Overview

 We make the authentication status part of the React state.
 For example, we work with a isSignedIn variable.
 We make the display of the authenticated area conditional on isSignedIn being true.

-As a best practice, we wait for the SDK load before showing some UI: we track the loading state in a one-off state variable that switches to true on the first authentication event:
+It's best to wait for the SDK to load before making any use of isSignedIn.
+As such, we track the loading state in a one-off state variable, which becomes true on the first authentication event.
+Only then do we read isSignedIn.

 const [hasLoaded, setHasLoaded] = useState(false)